Tobias Read: State Treasurer

-First State Retirement Savings Plan
+First State-Sponsored Retirement Savings Plan

 In 2015, in an effort led by Read and organizations such as SEIU and AARP, the Oregon Legislature enacted legislation which created the Oregon Retirement Savings Board and tasked it with establishing a state-run retirement savings program and managing its oversight.
 The retirement program created was called OregonSaves.
 In 2018, Finance industry publication Pensions & Investments and the Defined Contribution Institutional Investment Association (DCIIA) honored Read and OregonSaves with the Excellence & Innovation Award.
 The award recognizes public and private-sector efforts to enhance retirement security.
 In 2019 Read was invited to speak to the U.S. Senate Finance Committee on the states innovative approach to retirement savings.

 Sale of Elliott State Forest

 In 2017, Read voted to sell 82,500 acres of the Elliott State Forest to a Roseburg-based timber company for $221 million.
 Revenues from the sale would have been added to the state's education fund.
 Following pushback from environmentalist and other Oregon Democrats, Read withdrew his support for the proposal.
+Later in his tenure as State Treasurer, Read unveiled a proposal for the Elliott State Research Forest, an innovative solution to keep the forest in public hands and combat climate change.

 Oregon College Savings Plan

-As Treasurer, Read oversees the Oregon College Savings Program (OCSP), which helps Oregonians save for education after high school.
+As Treasurer, Read oversaw the Oregon College Savings Program (OCSP), which helps Oregonians save for education after high school.

 Read worked with the Oregon State Legislature to pass the Education Savings Credit which changes the tax advantage from a deduction to a refundable credit.
 Begun in 2020, the Education Savings Credit makes it easier for low-to-moderate income families save for education after high school.
 Read worked with a diverse group of organizations including the Latina Network, Stand for Children, and the Oregon Student Association and legislators to pass the Education Savings Credit.

+Net-Zero Plan

+Early in 2024, Read announced his plan to move OPERF, Oregon's $100 billion pension plan, to carbon neutral by 2050.
+The 97-page document built a roadmap for Oregon to move Oregon away from high-risk investments in fossil fuels, and built in an intermediate goal of achieving a 60% reduction of emissions by 2035.
+The inaugural progress report was published on January 2, 2025.

-2022 Oregon gubernatorial run
+2022 gubernatorial campaign

-On September 27, 2021, Read officially announced that he was running for governor, but lost in the Democratic primary to Tina Kotek.